mystoev/varba7/README.md

 # Weather @ Varba7

-The idea is to gather each day the weather information:
+Gathers the weather information of Varba7:

 - temperature
 - humidity
-- pressure (optional)

-Should be able to easily see the live stats

 ### cron

-Using poetry to manage python version and it's dependencies
+Using [Poetry](https://python-poetry.org/) to manage python's version and its dependencies

 The cronjob is created and configured in the system with: